gear-foundation/whitepaper-gear.exe/docs/glossary.md

 A decentralized node within the Gear.exe network responsible for executing Wasm programs.
 Executors retrieve programs, perform computations, and generate signed results, ensuring the network’s reliability and scalability.

+### Executable Balance

+A dedicated balance maintained by a Gear program to cover execution costs.
+Each time the program processes a message, a portion of this balance is consumed and later distributed to Executors and stakers.
+If the Executable Balance reaches zero, the program becomes inactive until replenished.

 ### Finality